cvitter/mattermost-jira-bridge/README.md

 `prjx-jira-bugs` channel.

-* `use_project_to_channel_pattern` - when set to true the application will prepend the value found in the `roject_to_channel_pattern` field to the project key to generate the channel name to post the message to.
+* `use_project_to_channel_pattern` - when set to true the application will prepend the value found in the `project_to_channel_pattern` field to the project key to generate the channel name to post the message to.

 **Notes**: